 Pedestrian bridge with locks along the rails

-This is actually inside a monastery; there’s a nice outdoor beer garden
+This is actually inside a monastery.
+There is a nice outdoor beer garden and many different beer halls inside the building.

 Climb the stairs up from Linzergrasse to another viewpoint over Salzburg.
 As there are a lot of viewpoints, this is one you can skip if you are tired of climbing up stairs